-- A good University attendance record and be in 'good academic standing'. - Passed all Year-1 and Year-2 Semester 1 modules. - Students undertaking work placements will be expected to complete a Health and Safety checklist prior to commencing their work experience and will be required to satisfy the Health and Safety regulations of the company or organisation at which they are based. - (International students only) Due to visa requirements, it is not possible for international students who require a Tier 4 Visa to apply for direct entry onto the 4-year with Work Placement Year degree programme.
+- A good University attendance record and be in 'good academic standing'. - Passed all Year-1 and Year-2 Semester 1 modules - Students undertaking work placements will be expected to complete a Health and Safety checklist prior to commencing their work experience and will be required to satisfy the Health and Safety regulations of the company or organisation at which they are based. - (International students only) Due to visa requirements, it is not possible for international students who require a Tier 4 Visa to apply for direct entry onto the 4-year with Work Placement Year degree programme.
 Students wishing to transfer onto this programme should discuss this with student support, the academic tutor for the work placement year, and the Programme Lead.
 Students should be aware that there are visa implications for this transfer, and it is the student's responsibility to complete any and all necessary processes to be eligible for this programme.
 There may be additional costs, including applying for a new Visa from outside of the UK for international students associated with a transfer to the work placement programme.

-Students may not register for the Work Placement Year if already enrolled on either the International Year and an Entrepreneurship Year.
+Students may not register for both an International Year and a Work Placement Year.